 I have been taking care of my elderly aunt since June 2017 and I can tell you it has been so challenging for me.
 There have been times when I thought I was at absolute breaking point, but then the loving embrace of the Father would give me the strength and the courage to go on and walk another mile.

-I have felt an array of feelings on this journey: melancholic, angry, sad, happy at times, defeated, tired, grateful and thankful.
+I have felt an array of feelings on this journey: melancholy, anger, sadness, happiness at times, defeated, tired, grateful and thankful.

 Below is a list of some of the scriptures that has given me the most hope and encouragement.